 1. Book your hotel online.
 Top hotel chains and motels alike offer special deals when you book them online.
 If you book close to your departure date, you can find enormous discounts that hotels with unsold rooms are offering.
 These exclusively online discounts can be as large as 50%.
 Another little-known way to save on your hotel booking is by using a credit card rewards mall.
 For example, if you book a cruise package through Discover Deals (Discover's online mall) you can get 5% cash back on your purchase!
 In order to use Discover Deals, you must own a Discover it® and use it to make the booking.

-Discover it®, issued by Discover Financial (DFS), gives you generous cash back when you shopp through Discover Deals - which has over 200 brand-name retailers!
-You can also earn 5% cash back in categories that change each 3 months up to a quarterly maximum if you sign up for 5% Cashback Bonus.
+Discover it®, issued by Discover Financial (DFS), gives you generous cash back when you shop through Discover Deals - which has over 200 brand-name retailers!
+You can also earn 5% cash back in categories that change each 3 months up to a quarterly maximum if you sign up.
 You will get 1% cash back on all your other purchases.
 At certain participating merchants you can redeem your cash back for twice its value!
 Enjoy 0% intro APR on purchases and balance transfers (3% balance transfer fee applies) for 14 months, and a variable purchase APR of 10.99% - 22.99% thereafter.
 This card has no annual fee.
 Read our Discover it® review here to find out more.

 2. Get free checked baggage.
 Almost all airlines in the US charge a fee for checked-baggage.
 For the first bag you can expect to pay around $50 per person for a round-trip on most airlines.
 If you are traveling with your family, this expense can be significant.
 However, there are ways to get your first bag checked-in for free.
 Certain airline specific frequent flyer credit cards let you get your first piece of checked-luggage for free, however, If you prefer credit cards that are not airline specific that let you earn miles and rewards on your purchases, take a look at our selection of the best travel credit cards.